 Benthic photo analysis

 For the benthic photographs, we created a grid with 16 equally spaced points which we superimposed on every photograph.
 We then categorized the benthos at each of the points into functional groups, including barnacles, bleached corals, crustose coralline algae, dead coral, hydroids, branching, encrusting, foliose, and massive live coral, mollusks, bare rock, soft sediment, sponges, algal turf, and sea urchins.
 Whenever visual identification was not possible (due to obstruction, shading, or blurriness), we categorized the point as “unidentifiable” (n = 69 out of 1,440).
-All photographs with the grid superimposed will be made accessible with the raw data of the paper.
+All photographs with the grid superimposed are accessible with the raw data of the paper.

 Critical thermal maximum and minimum trials

-We examined individual temperature tolerances by using critical thermal maximum (CTmax) and minimum (CTmin) trials106.
+We examined individual temperature tolerances by using critical thermal maximum (CTmax) and minimum (CTmin) trials108.
 We transported all fishes caught during roving diver collections to the wet laboratory facilities at NYUAD and housed them for at least 48 hours in large holding tanks.
 Trials took place from the 9th to 13th of May of 2018.
 For the trials, a haphazardly selected subset of individuals was moved from the holding tanks into separate chambers filled with seawater at ambient temperature and salinity.
 Then, after providing individuals with a 15-minute settlement period, we incrementally decreased (CTmin) or increased (CTmax) the water temperature within the chambers while keeping all other parameters constant.
-Specifically, we lowered or increased the temperature by 0.1º C every minute106 while keeping all fishes under constant observation.
-Critical endpoints were classified as loss of equilibrium or uncontrolled swimming without a righting response for two seconds or more106.
+Specifically, we lowered or increased the temperature by 0.1º C every minute108 while keeping all fishes under constant observation.
+Critical endpoints were classified as loss of equilibrium or uncontrolled swimming without a righting response for two seconds or more108.
 When individuals reached their critical endpoints, they were immediately removed, euthanized with a clove-oil overdose, measured, weighed, and photographed.
 In total, we processed 60 individuals across six species for CTmax trials, and 62 individuals across the same species for CTmin trials.
+Specific sample sizes are provided in the supplementary material (Table S5).

 Gut content DNA metabarcoding